 The Difference Between Short-term and Long-term Goals

-Short-term goals are small wins that help you build momentum.
-For example, walking 30 minutes a day or meal prepping for the week.
-These habits support your long-term weight loss goals, like losing 10 pounds in 3 months.
-Mixing both types keeps you motivated:
+Small wins that help you build momentum are short-term goals.
+An example would be walking for 30 minutes daily or meal prepping for the week.
+You can lose 10 pounds in 3 months by actively adopting these habits.
+Mixing both types keeps you motivated.

 - Short-term: Focus on daily or weekly actions.